expressjs/security-wg/README.md

 ## Code of Conduct

-The  [Express.js CoC](https://github.com/expressjs/express/blob/master/Code-Of-Conduct.md) applies to this repo.
+The [Express Project's CoC](https://github.com/expressjs/express/blob/master/Code-Of-Conduct.md) applies to this repo.